 The line has recently been extended across a level-crossing in Sheringham to connect it with the UK national rail network, making it much easier to feature ‘guest’ locomotives on the line.

-Grand Steam Gala August 31 – September 1
+Grand Steam Gala at the end of August

 Santa Specials – December weekends.